two4suited/two4suited.github.io/_posts/platform/2025-10-21-tools-terraform.md

 This post walks through setting up **Terraform Cloud** with Azure, organizing infrastructure code, and building modules that align with Azure's resource classification patterns from [Azure Charts](https://azurecharts.com/).

+**📦 Code Repository**: All the Terraform code from this tutorial is available on GitHub at [blog-platform-aspire/aspire-tools-terraform](https://github.com/two4suited/blog-platform-aspire/tree/aspire-tools-terraform).

 ## Why Terraform Cloud? ☁️

 Before diving into the setup, let's understand why we're using Terraform Cloud instead of local state files or basic remote backends: